Path Filter

 8hp

 This module sits somewhere between a filter, a phaser, and a crude BBD analogue shift register.
-It was inspired by an article on phasing with path filters in Sept 1975 Elektor, but the circuit is a very different approach to the one suggested.
-This picture from the article gives the basic idea.
-The resistor sets the band width or Q, which is set by pots and a vactrol in this module.
+It was inspired by an article on phasing with path filters in Sept 1975 Elektor and the chapter on N path filters in ‘Analog Switches and Their Applications (Siliconix 1976).
+Most of the pots control the band width or Q, Use a CV on the clock source (usually a VCO) to make other things happen.
 This version has 16 capacitor/switch stages, along with buffered inputs and outputs and a feedback stage via the switch pin of input 2 and an attenuverter.

 The module requires a clock to start and run, usually this will be a very high frequency signal (20kHz – 100kHz), but feel free to experiment.
 Of course, modulating the clock source with CV is a good thing to do.
 The divided down frequencies of the clock signal are available on the panel (/4, /8, /16), with /16 connected to the switch on IN 1.
 For me, it is far more interesting to experiment with different input signals.